 The fastest song may be the song of our contemporary moment, where the speed of change defies any attempt to index, theorize, or even sing along to.
 What remains available is the act of leaning in, engaging with, and listening closely to our collective song—a song that demands presence and truth to adequately sing along to.
-In 2025, contemporary American music embodies this restless motion through a dynamic fusion of genres, cultures, and digital influences, terraforming a volatile landscape for artists, fans, and cultural workers alike.
+In 2025, contemporary music embodies this restless motion through a dynamic fusion of genres, cultures, and digital influences, terraforming a volatile landscape for artists, fans, and cultural workers alike.
 This volatility is driven by structural forces—from technological innovations like artificial intelligence and social media platforms to the pervasive reach of music corporations, including record labels, streaming services, and touring conglomerates.
 Together, these forces shape not only the sound of contemporary popular music but also how it is accessed, experienced, and valued.

 At the same time, the myths and legends surrounding music often romanticize these forces, concealing the difficult financial realities that artists must navigate to sustain their creative expression and livelihoods—both onstage and off.
 All types of artists—musicians, visual artists, performers, designers, and even fans—engage within and outside of this apparatus.
 They map out terrains of high and low culture, mainstream and underground, organizing themselves around shared values, aesthetic tastes, and subcultures.
 In doing so, they transform music scenes into vibrant worlds and communities sustained by music.
 This intricate matrix of institutions, artists, and cultural ecosystems is undergoing tectonic shifts, challenging how it relates to its various parts and works together.
 These changes call for new ways of celebrating, circulating, creating, and living with music that are sustainable and equitable, and perhaps even resistant to being neatly packaged or subordinated to the market.